edi414/MarketHub-App/README.md

 This project is not open source, a significant portion of the code is restricted to the client.

-## Some Observations about this Robot
+## Some Observations about this system

 1 - This project was developed for a specific client, and therefore, the complete content is restricted.
 Anyway, feel free to reach out with any questions or suggestions.